apache/skywalking-helm/README.md

 helm -n skywalking-swck-system install operator ${REPO}/operator
 ```

-## Install a specific version of SkyWalking & Elasticsearch
+## Install a specific version of SkyWalking

 In theory, you can deploy all versions of SkyWalking that are >= 6.0.0-GA, by specifying the desired `oap.image.tag`/`ui.image.tag`.